The Parisi formula for mixed $p$-spin models: Proof

-where $(\vrho^l)$ is an i.i.d. sample from $G$. \end{proposition} The importance of the Dovbysh-Sudakov representation in spin glass models was first clearly demonstrated in \cite{AA} and other examples where this representation played an important role can be found in \cite{ACh}, \cite{PGG} and \cite{PGGsimple}.
-Let $G$ be a random measure generating the array $R^\infty$, let $(\vrho^l)$ be an i.i.d. sample from $G$ and let $R_{l,l'} = \vrho^l\cdot\vrho^{l'}$ for $l\not = l'$ and $R_{l,l}=1$.
-For simplicity of notation, we will now omit $\infty$ in $R^\infty$.
-If we denote by $\la\cdot\ra$ the average with respect to $G$ then, by (\ref{GGk}), the measure $G$ satisfies the Ghirlanda-Guerra identities,
+The importance of the Dovbysh--Sudakov representation in spin glass models was first clearly demonstrated in \cite{AA}, and other examples where this representation played an important role can be found in \cite {ACh,PGG,PGGsimple} and \cite{Tal-New}.
+Let $G$ be a random measure generating the array $R^\infty$, let $(\vrho^l)$ be an i.i.d. sample from $G$ and let $R_{l,l'} = \vrho^l\cdot\vrho^{l'}$ for $l\not= l'$ and $R_{l,l}=1$.
+For simplicity of notation, we will now omit $\infty$ in~$R^\infty$.
+If we denote by $\langle \cdot\rangle $ the average with respect to $G$, then, by (\ref{GGk}), the measure $G$ satisfies the Ghirlanda--Guerra identities,